powerapi-ng/powerapi-ng.github.io/src/database.md

 - `uri` : Server ip address
 - `port` : Server port
 - `metric_name` : The metric name
 - `metric_description` : The metric description.
-It default value is ` energy consumption`
+Its default value is ` energy consumption`

-  This database can only be used as an output.
+Promtheus can only be used as an output that monitors reports but they will be not stored by this service.
+It has to be configured (via `static_configs`) by using the uri and port defined by the formula configuration file.

 We provide an example of configuration file.